University of Pittsburgh: Rankings and reputation

-In its 2025 rankings, U.S. News & World Report ranked Pitt tied of 70th out of 436 among national universities.
+In its 2025 rankings, U.S. News & World Report ranked Pitt tied of 69th out of 436 among national universities, and 52nd out of 2,250 universities in their ranking of best global universities.

 The 2025 Wall Street Journal/Times Higher Education college rankings of World Universities ranked Pitt 141st overall.
 Pitt ranked 75th worldwide in the 2024 Center for World University Rankings.
 Pitt also ranked 90th worldwide in the 2024 Academic Ranking of World Universities.
 Pitt ranked 275th globally in the 2025 QS World University Rankings.

 Pitt ranks 25th of all universities in the world for the impact and performance of its 2016 scientific public publications according to the Performance Ranking of Scientific Papers for World Universities produced by the Higher Education Evaluation and Accreditation Council of Taiwan (HEEACT).
 Pitt ranks as the 42nd best higher education research institution worldwide according to SCImago Institutions Rankings' 2016 World Report.

 The 52 ft high, half acre (2,000 m^{2}) Commons Room of the Cathedral of Learning serves as a major study and event space for the university and its students.

+Pitt has been listed as a "Public Ivy" at various times, a term coined by Richard Moll in his 1985 book, which included the University of Pittsburgh.
+More recently, Pitt was listed among Forbes twenty "New Ivies" in 2025.

 Pitt's law school was ranked tied for 91st in the U.S. in 2025 by U.S. News & World Report.

 The University of Pittsburgh School of Social Work's MSW program was ranked tied for 12th in the U.S. by U.S. News & World Report in 2024.